 10. Do we pass data to third parties

-From time to time there may be a requirement to process your personal data in other countries outside of the European Economic Area where data protection safeguards differ to those of the UK.
-Where this is necessary, we will ensure that your data is kept securely and only processed in accordance with the data protection legislation.
+From time to time there may be a requirement to process your personal data in other countries outside of the UK where data protection safeguards differ to those of the UK.
+Where this is necessary, we will ensure that your data is kept securely and only processed in accordance with the data protection legislation and is afforded equivalent protection as it would be if it were processed in the UK.
+We do this through various mechanisms, for example making sure that European Commission approved contractual clauses are in place with the supplier.
+If you are concerned about our use of third party suppliers to process personal data outside the UK, or if you would like any further information about any of these suppliers, please contact us using the details set out below.
 Your use of our services will be considered to be an indication of your consent to this transfer.

 12. Cookies and IP logging